chainapsis/keplr-wallet/docs/docs/use-with/cosmjs.md

 Refer to the [keplr-example](https://github.com/chainapsis/keplr-example/blob/master/src/main.js) repository for example code on how to integrate Keplr with CosmJS.

 ### Interaction Options
 You can use Keplr native API’s to set interaction options even when using CosmJS.
-Please refer to [this section](./02-basic-api.md#interaction-options).
+Please refer to [signOptions](../guide/sign-a-message#sign-options).

 ### Adding a custom blockchain to Keplr
-If Keplr doesn't natively support your blockchain within the extension, please refer to the [Suggest chain](./05-suggest-chain.md#suggest-chain) section.
+If Keplr doesn't natively support your blockchain within the extension, please refer to the [Suggest chain](../guide/suggest-chain) section.